enra64/PalliLux/README.md

 ## Host
 To skip the explanation and go straight to the examples, [click here](#examples).

+### Class diagram
 ![class diagram](classes.png)

 ### ArduinoConnector
 An ```ArduinoConnector``` instance will communicate with the slave Arduino.
 To do so, it needs a class instance implementing the ```RgbLineProvider``` interface, which will supply the RGB data for the arduino.

+## Ambilight usage
-If used as an Ambilight, there are some other classes that need explanation:
+If used as an Ambilight, you probably want to use these classes

 ### AmbiRgbLineProvider
 ```AmbiRgbLineProvider``` implements the ```RgbLineProvider``` interface.
 It pulls captures of the screen borders from a ```BorderProvider``` implementation, and converts them to RGB data.